Harry Styles Album Release And Description: One Direction ‘Making Smart Choices’

 Is One Direction’s Harry Styles going retro?
 Perhaps the One Direction star is going to adapt some classic rock style.
 That he will pull ideas from the classic rock genre is likely but at the same time, it is going to be very original, and definitively from Harry Styles.

-As much fun as it would be to see Harry Styles go crazy on a vintage Fender Stratocaster while pretending to be Mick Jagger that is really sort of the opposite of authentic, even though the Mick and Harry have much in common, Harry Styles isn’t going to do cover tunes or copy someone else’s style.
+As much fun as it would be to see Harry Styles go crazy on a vintage Fender Stratocaster while pretending to be Mick Jagger that is really sort of the opposite of authentic, even though Mick and Harry have much in common, Harry Styles isn’t going to do cover tunes or copy someone else’s style.

 One Direction’s Harry Styles performance of authentic music is more likely to fall within the other definition.
 A good explanation of that is given by Worship in the City.
 Though their article deals with church music, it explains the concept very well.
 First authentic music is not “commercial” or “fake.”
 It’s about not being a “sell out.”
 Sell outs are people who just write music for profit and popularity, without caring about quality, creativity, self-expression, spirituality, or art.